 ACT shares in the belief that every student, regardless of their economic status, race or ethnicity, age, gender or gender identity, or geography should have the tools, support and resources they need to succeed in college and career.

-Eliminating standardized testing requirements for the UC system would, in practice, increase the very inequity that the Regents seek to fix.
+Eliminating standardized testing requirements would, in practice, increase the very inequities that colleges and universities seek to fix.

-ACT stands ready to partner with the University of California’s Board of Regents to level the playing field in college admissions, so the dream of a higher education is within reach for all students who seek it.
+ACT stands ready to partner with institutions to ensure greater access, fairness, and improved education outcomes so that the dream of higher education is within reach for all who seek it.

 Helping to Prevent Inequality